-No. Strategic Options Quadrant Term

-1 Connecting both locations, therefore it SO Short

-is possible to increase the market.
-Bhort

-2 Maximizing both locations to reduce ST Short

-the possibility of losing the students.

-2 Upgrading the network based on the SO Medium

-3 courses that ICT Lyceum offered to 30 Medium

-support the lessons.
-Building the hardware and software of

-ICT Lyceum.
-It is possible to run

-4 separate systems from ROC SO Medium

-Leeuwenborgh.

-Improving the standardization of data

-5 center to improve the quality and WO Medium

-security of data center.

-6 Working together with other education WO Medium

-to build centralized IT structure.
-WO Medium

-Upgrading the network using a high

-7 cost at the beginning.
-However, it ST Medium

-lowers the cost in the future by using ~ -

-the network for at least 3 years.

-8 Improving the security of data center WT Medium

-to prevent the more cost.
-Using the teachers which have

-experience in auditing IT.
-It is better to

-9 have a separate group of IT which WO Long

-focus on improving, auditing and 110 Long

-analyzing routinely.

-The risk of missing time can be

-10 reduced by coordinating teachers when CT T

-10 examination projects, therefore project ST Long

-done faster.

-11 Using the plan to examination project WT Long

-to prevent the risk of missing time.
-11.1 Long

-12 Using IT centralized structure to WT Long

-control the demand.
-0
+No. Strategic Options Quadrant Term 1 Connecting both locations, therefore it is possible to increase the market.
+SO Short 2 Maximizing both locations to reduce the possibility of losing the students.
+ST Short 3 Upgrading the network based on the courses that ICT Lyceum offered to support the lessons.
+SO Medium 4 Building the hardware and software of ICT Lyceum.
+It is possible to run separate systems from ROC Leeuwenborgh.
+SO Medium 5 Improving the standardization of data center to improve the quality and security of data center.
+WO Medium 6 Working together with other education to build centralized IT structure.
+WO Medium 7 Upgrading the network using a high cost at the beginning.
+However, it lowers the cost in the future by using the network for at least 3 years.
+ST Medium